ffAudio/ffAudio.github.io/developer/pluginguimagic.md

 Adding the foleys_plugin_magic module allows to have a generated UI, that can be edited at runtime using advanced layout and styling options.
 It also adds visualisers to display signals, levels and spectra with no extra coding involved.

-**Save 20% introduction offer on annual and perpetual licenses!
-Use the code FOLEYS-WEBSITE-2020 on checkout.
-Valid until 31.October 2020 (UTC)**
-Prices see below.

 ![FoleysSynth Screenshot](/img/FoleysSynth.png)

 Features